ics-software-engineering/play-example-quality-assurance/README.md

 [success] Total time: 1 s, completed Jan 10, 2014 1:05:53 PM
 ```

 The output file is in target/pmd/pmd-report.xml and echoed to the console.
-For Play's default application, no PMD warnings are generated, resulting in a blank info line output.
+For Play's default application, no PMD warnings are generated.

 Checkstyle
 ==========